couchbase/docker/generate/resources/couchbase-server/README.md

 **Note :** For detailed information on configuring the Server, see [Initial Couchbase Server Setup](http://developer.couchbase.com/documentation/server/4.5/install/init-setup.html).

 ## Running A N1QL Query on the Couchbase Server Cluster ##
 N1QL is the SQL based query language for Couchbase Server.
-Simply switch to the Query tab on the Web Console at `http://localhost:8091` and Run the following N1QL Query:
+Simply switch to the Query tab on the Web Console at `http://localhost:8091` and run the following N1QL Query in the query window:

 ```SELECT name FROM `beer-sample` WHERE  brewery_id ="mishawaka_brewing";```